Employee Scheduling for Manufacturing:

 Coleman Consulting Group

-Employee scheduling technology automates the scheduling lifecycle using data-driven tools designed to create optimized schedules each and every day.
+Employee scheduling technology automates the scheduling lifecycle using data-driven tools designed to create optimized employee schedules each and every day.
 From accurate labor forecasting to assigning the best workers to managing change efficiently and ensuring labor compliance, intelligent, automated technology is key to realizing the powerful benefits of workforce scheduling optimization.

 Customers reported 30 percent faster schedule creation and 28 percent less time wrangling schedules throughout the scheduling lifecycle.